-The Foreign Policy Research Institute has withdrawn the article by Yves Kugelmann from its website, upon which the expenses controversy pursued by MEP Bannerman derives.
+The Foreign Policy Research Institute has withdrawn an article by Yves Kugelmann from its website, upon which the expenses controversy pursued by MEP Bannerman derives.
 On Wednesday (26 October) it published the following retraction:

 “On October 17, 2016, we posted an article by Yves Kugelmann titled, “A Major Blunder at the UN Narrowly Averted.”
 The article contained assertions about Bulgaria’s European Commissioner Kristalina Georgieva.
 Upon investigation and further review, we do not stand behind the article and we retract it.
 It was removed from our website on October 25, 2016.”